WHMSI was founded in 1998 by its Chief Engineer, Jim Newman.

-During 2009-2010 we were deeply involved in development of a new ship to support these systems, the Exploration Vessel NAUTILUS, for Dr. Ballard’s Ocean Exploration Trust.
+During 2009-2010 we were deeply involved in development of a new ship to support these systems, the Exploration Vessel NAUTILUS, for Dr. Ballard’s new organization, the Ocean_Exploration_Trust .

-Since 2010 we have been involved in a variety of projects for the Woods Hole Oceanographic Institution (WHOI), the University of Rhode Island, Hydroid, Neptune Canada, and NOAA’s Office of Ocean Exploration.
+Since 2010 we have been involved in a variety of projects for several clients, including the Ocean Exploration Trust.
 (Please check out our clients’ sites!)